dem-account-git-github/full-stack-Web-Dev-MERN/Frontend Development/HTML (Level 2)/notes.md

 ## Span Elements
 Span Elements are also generic containers used to hold other HTML elements or group elements together.
 It is an Inline Element.

+## Horizontal Rule (HR) Element
+This tag in HTML is used to create a horizontal line or a divider between sections of content.
+Kind off like adding breaks or divisions on the page.